 Wrongful Death in Motorcycle Collisions in North Carolina

 When a loved one dies on a motorcycle, you can file a wrongful death suit against the individual or entity responsible for the injuries.
 North Carolina enacted a Wrongful Death Act designed to remedy the losses suffered when a loved one dies due to negligence; this act defines wrongful death as a death resulting from the “wrongful act, neglect, or fault of another.”

 There is a time limit of two years to file a lawsuit in North Carolina.
 As experienced personal injury practitioners, we know that it is essential to meet all deadlines without delay.
 The timely filing of judicial documents is vital to securing your legal rights.
 The question of what constitutes a wrongful act can become complicated; this is where experience makes a difference.

 The definition of legal causation of a motorcycle crash can be cumbersome.
 Frequently, there is not just one way in which an accident occurs, but a combination of factors that we anticipate and prepare to analyze as issues arise.
 Legal causation can be heavily contested in negligence lawsuits.

 As experienced motorcycle injury attorneys, we are keenly familiar with the concept of legal causation in relation to the area of motorcycle accidents.
-We work closely with our clients to learn about the details of the crash and to review the strategies that will be most effective throughout the legal proceedings.
+Our motorcycle injury attorneys work closely with our clients to learn about the details of the crash and to review the strategies that will be most effective throughout the legal proceedings.